microsoft/ztlabguide/src/docs/9 - Secure your tenant.md

 ## Step 1.
 Create a trusted named network location

-Before we create the remaining CA policies, we need to first create a trusted network location that users must come from to successfully register their security information (MFA & SSPR) as will be dictated by the CA policy CA002.
+Before we create the remaining Conditional Access policies, we need to first create a trusted network location that users must come from to successfully register their security information (MFA & SSPR) as will be dictated by the Conditional Access policy CA002.
 There are various ways to do this, such as specifying a public IP (or range), or by country.
 Here will we be using a public IP range derived from your own public IP.
 To find your current public IP address use <https://myip.com> and write it down.

 1. Click **Azure Active Directory > Security > Conditional Access**.
 1. Under **Named locations** select **+ IP ranges location** and in the **New location (IP ranges)** menu on the right provide these details: